 Taungurung Clans and Yorta Yorta Nation are the two Registered Aboriginal Parties (RAPs) that operate in the Goulburn Broken Catchment.
-Our Community NRM groups are committed to working with RAPs in the delivery of projects and in 2016/17 there has once again been a strong level of engagement.
-The number of groups engaging with RAPs in 2016/17 has increased with a big rise (35%) in the number of groups engaging with Taungurung Clans compared to 2015/16 level.
+Our Community NRM groups are committed to working with RAPs in the delivery of projects and in 2017/18 22 groups engaged with Traditional Owners on a range of activities.